Muschamp Rd

 The moral of the story before you travel a long way to try one of the places referenced in this blog post, double check it is still open and is still in the same location.
 Not every establishment has a website, every business must have a WeChat account but if you’re a tourist you might not even use WeChat.
 The two websites that expats use the most are probably SmartShanghai and TimeOut but their directories can be wrong, I know I’ve been burned just like today after carefully looking up a business and then navigating to where it is supposed to be.
 TripAdvisor is the more likely app for tourists to use and it too can get out of date, so make sure you choose two places to go, so you have a fallback plan for a pint.

 This blog post must come to an end, it was supposed to be the first in a planned series of four, the other three were to be about: coffee, burgers, and ramen.
 I have a list of places I’ve earmarked that I’ve yet to try as I’m definitely willing to leave Shanghai for a better job.
 I’m not sure my waistline can take much more.
-As you can see I prefer Flickr for beer photos but Instagram gets all the love these days so you’ll find food and coffee pics along with gym selfies and some travel photos there.
+As you can see I prefer Flickr for beer photos but Instagram gets all the love these days so you’ll find food and coffee pics along with gym selfies and some travel photos there if you scroll back in time.

 Update September 19th 2018